|

 a completely elevated system built by Siemens as a turnkey project, opened

-the first time in 2009.
-The BTS system consists of two lines: Track gauge is 1435 mm and power supply is via third rail at 750 V DC.
-3-car trains are 65 m long, air-conditioned and run at an average speed of 35 kph.
-The elevated Green Line depot is connected to Mo Chit station.
-Blue Line (MRTA) In August 1997 construction work began on this 21 km underground full metro with 18 stations; it finally opened for trial service in April 2004.
+In August 1997 construction work began on this 21 km underground full metro with 18 stations; it finally opened for trial service in April 2004.
 In December 2001, Siemens was awarded the contract to build 19 three-car trains for this line and to provide the necessary operating equipment.
-A 1-station extension from Bang Sue to Tao Pun is preperad create an interchange with the planned Purple Line; the Blue Line would be on surface at Tao Pun station.
+This is an MRT line (MRTA) but BEM (formerly BMCL) is the operator via a concession contract from the MRTA.
+A 1-station extension from Bang Sue to Tao Poon was eventually completed in Aug 2017 to create an interchange with the Purple Line.
 The standard Blue Line station has an island platform on level -3.
 Sam Yan, Silom and Lumphini stations have side platforms on different levels, each with trains to Bang Sue on level -2, and trains to Hua Lamphong on level -4, whereas Bang Sue and Khlong Toei stations have two side platforms on the same level.
 Thailand Cultural Centre is much bigger than other comparable stations: the Blue Line stops on level -3, while level -2 is prepared to accommodate the Orange Line in the future.
 The surface Blue Line depot is connected directly to both Thailand Cultural Centre and Phra Ram 9 stations.
 A track connection between Blue and Orange Lines will be made via this depot.
+13 April 2004: trial service 03

 |